 General and administrative expenses consist primarily of salaries and headcount related expenses, professional fees, insurance costs and other.
-General and administrative expenses were \$22.0 million, \$18.0 million and \$17.6 million in 2001, 2002 and 2003, respectively, representing 4% of revenues in all years.
-The decrease in 2002 and 2003 compared to 2001 was mainly due to lower non-headcount related expenses.
-Management anticipates that in 2004, general and administrative expenses will increase both due to market increase in insurance costs and the inclusion of Zone Labs' financial results.
+General and administrative expenses were \$18.0 million, \$17.6 million and \$23.7 million in 2002, 2003 and 2004, respectively, representing 4%, 4% and 5% of revenues, respectively.
+The increase in 2004 compared to 2002 and 2003 was mainly due to the inclusion of Zone Labs' operations and market increase in insurance costs.
+Management anticipates that in 2005, general and administrative expenses will increase due to additional recruiting of employees and expected increase in payroll and related expense.